btmluiz/core/README.md

-# Core of Nouparty's Backend!
+# Core of Finange's Backend!

-## Are you ready for the change?